-27 years later and Lawson Electric Company is still going back to school.
-In this case, It’s not a matter of receiving instruction, but of giving back, part of a long track record of service and problem solving.
-Lawson has built a longstanding and valued relationship with Baylor School—one of Tennessee’s finest educational institutions—and that has proved better than any diploma.
+27 years later, Lawson Electric Company is going back to school.
+In this case, it’s not a matter of receiving instruction, but of giving back, part of an extensive track record of problem solving and service to the community.
+Lawson has built a longstanding and valued relationship with Baylor School, and that has proved better than any diploma.

 Baylor School, which enrolls students in grades 6-12, is an award-winning private prep school in Chattanooga, Tennessee.
 Founded in 1893, the school’s 670-acre campus sits among the trees on the banks of the Tennessee River.
 Some of the beautiful red brick buildings that dot the campus are as much as a century old.

-Any large institution with a campus more than a century old is going to have ongoing electrical needs and challenges.
-As a full-service provider, Lawson has been just the go-to that Baylor has needed to lean on.
-Lawson attends regularly to design/build projects, renovations, and general maintenance of the facility.
+Any institution with a campus that established is going to have ongoing electrical needs and challenges.
+Lawson has been just the go-to service provider that Baylor has needed to lean on.
+Lawson visits regularly to design/build projects, do renovations, and perform general maintenance.

-Student center and dining facility Guerry Hall, built in 1931, was recently expanded and modernized thanks to the help of Lawson.
-Renovations included 15 kilovolt power lines, and a three-way power switch that operates two 480-volt transformers.
+Guerry Hall, the student center and dining facility, was built in 1931.
+It was recently expanded and modernized by Lawson Electric Company.
+The renovations done included installing 15 kilovolt power lines and a three-way power switch that operates two 480-volt transformers.
+Voltage is a measure of the pressure that allows electrons to flow.
 1200 amps now flow to the building.
-Voltage is a measure of the pressure that allows electrons to flow.
 Amperage is a measure of the volume of electrons.

-Baylor’s Humanities building was recently updated to state-of-the-art lighting controls.
-This included daylight harvesting motion sensors and generators to back up all emergency lights.
+The Humanities building was recently updated with state-of-the-art lighting controls.
+This included daylight-harvesting motion sensors as well as generators to back up all of the emergency lights.
 LED lighting allows the building to utilize power more efficiently.
-State of the art usage dictates that classrooms be adaptable.
-Rooms can now be rearranged for any classroom setting with lighting and multimedia needs to match.
+Rooms can now be rearranged for any classroom project with lighting and multimedia to match the need.

-Lawson financed a solar field project for Baylor which feeds power to the school, and after ten years the solar field will be turned over to Baylor with no upfront cost.
-Lawson built and continues to maintain street lighting throughout campus, including 80-foot light poles on the soccer and football fields.
+Lawson financed a solar field project for Baylor which feeds power to the school.
+After ten years, it will be turned over to Baylor!
+Lawson built and continues to maintain street lighting throughout the campus, including 80-foot light poles on the soccer and football fields.

-When Baylor School donated land to the Tennessee Aquarium Conservation Institute, Lawson was integrally involved in building what now stands as the Southeast’s only freshwater research center—a 14,000-square-foot facility that gives students the opportunity to rub elbows with aquatic scientists and dive even deeper into the freshwater sciences.
+When Baylor School recently donated land to the Tennessee Aquarium Conservation Institute, Lawson was integrally involved in building what now stands as the Southeast’s only freshwater research center—a 14,000 square foot facility that gives students the opportunity to work with aquatic scientists and dive even deeper into freshwater education.